Apple silicon: Comparison of U-series processors

-W2+ and N-series SoCs (Wireless connectivity)
+W- and N-series SoCs (Wireless connectivity)

 The W, starting with the W2, and N series are a family of RF SoCs used for wireless connectivity (Bluetooth, Wi-Fi and Thread (N series only)).

 Apple W2

 The Apple W2, used in the Apple Watch Series 3, is integrated into the Apple S3 SiP.
 Apple claimed the chip makes Wi-Fi 85% faster and allows Bluetooth and Wi-Fi to use half the power of the W1 implementation.

 Apple W3

 The Apple W3 is used in the Apple Watch Series 4 and newer, SE (1st generation) and newer, and Ultra (1st generation) and newer.
 It is integrated into the Apple S4 through S10 SiPs.
 It supports Bluetooth 5.0/5.3.

 Apple N1

-The Apple N1 is used in iPhone 17, iPhone 17 Pro, iPhone Air, and the M5-based eighth-generation iPad Pro.
+The Apple N1 (codename Proxima) is used in the iPhone 17, iPhone 17 Pro, iPhone Air, iPad Pro (M5), iPad Air (M4), M5 MacBook Air, M5 Pro and M5 Max MacBook Pro, M5 Max and M5 Ultra Mac Studio, and M6 and M5 Pro Mac Mini.
 It incorporates Wi-Fi 7, Bluetooth 6, and Thread into one chip.
 Apple claims the chip will help boost the performance and reliability of features like AirDrop and Personal Hotspot.